hingfirewatch/P3I-HING/docs/Lines of Effort.md

 * Equipment handling (Specifications)

-* Security: DDoS, API-key provider
+* Security: DDoS, API-key provider, encryption

+* Regulations with sensitive data storage

 *	Update Delays

 > [!WARNING]
 > Line 6 from the Lines of Effort (LOE), will not be implemented due to project scope.